bigcommerce/gruf/README.md

 | blacklist | An array of parameter key names to redact from logging, in path.to.key format | `[]` |
 | redacted_string | The string to use for redacted parameters. | `REDACTED` |

 It's important to maintain a safe blacklist should you decide to log parameters; gruf does no parameter sanitization on its own.
 We also recommend blacklisting parameters that may contain very large values (such as binary or json data).

 ## Plugins

 You can build your own hooks and middleware for gruf; here's a list of known open source gems for gruf that you can use today:

 * [gruf-zipkin](https://github.com/bigcommerce/gruf-zipkin) - Provides a [Zipkin](https://zipkin.io)
 integration for gruf
 * [gruf-circuit-breaker](https://github.com/bigcommerce/gruf-circuit-breaker) - Provides circuit breaker
 support for gruf services
 * [gruf-profiler](https://github.com/bigcommerce/gruf-profiler) - Profiles and provides memory usage
 reports for gruf services

 ## Demo Rails App

 There is a [demonstration Rails application here](https://github.com/bigcommerce/gruf-demo) you can view and clone that shows how to integrate Gruf into an existing Rails application.

+And another demo [Rails_Communicate_Rails](https://github.com/pathbox/Rails_Communicate_Rails) This demo has tow Rails App, one is grpc client, another is grpc server.
+It is "say hello" example.
+It is very simple, but it make you know `gruf` quickly.

 ## Roadmap